 - Questionnaire – Forrester sent each vendor a 160-question technical questionnaire and each vendors’ responses resulted in approximately 250 pages of written material.

 - Demo – After submitting the questionnaire, vendors walked through each use case in a live product demonstration to show how to perform each function in the product.

 - Documentation – Vendors provided hundreds of additional pages of product documentation describing how users perform each function described in the questionnaire.

 - Product access – Vendors supplied a login to allow Forrester analysts 24/7 access to use their products and validate the claims made in the questionnaire and demo.

 - Customer references – Forrester analysts conducted in-depth reference calls with customers to understand their experience using each vendor’s product.

 As you can see, the process Forrester used in evaluating CASB solutions is not very different from how a large enterprise evaluates software.
 In some ways, Forrester’s evaluation is even more rigorous than the typical IT procurement process.
 While enterprises may send vendors an RFP process to narrow their selection, see live product demos, and conduct a proof of concept, the depth Forrester went into is unique.
-After this detailed and rigorous assessment of our product spanning several months, we are incredibly proud that Skyhigh has been named a “leader” in this first-ever industry report ranking CSG/CASB vendors.
+After this detailed and rigorous assessment of our product spanning several months, we are incredibly proud that McAfee has been named a “leader” in this report.